-Murelax is not recommended for use in children under 16 years of age.

-Its safety and effectiveness have not been established in this age group.
+Serepax is not recommended for use in children under 16 years of age, as its safety and effectiveness have not been established in this age group.

 Before you take it

 Tell your doctor if you are allergic to any other medicines, foods, dyes or preservatives.